rhinstaller/kickstart-tests/README.rst

 Configuration parameters may also come from special shell scripts that are sourced during run_kickstart_tests.sh.
 It will first look at the defaults in scripts/defaults.sh.
-It will then look at any user-specific defaults in ~/.kstests.defaults.sh.
+Next, if platform is specified using -p PLATFORM option, the scripts/defaults-PLATFORM.sh file is sourced.
+Finally it will source any user-specific defaults in ~/.kstests.defaults.sh.
 These take precedence over the local environment.
 Environment variables set on the command line have the highest priority.

 Note that not every test needs every setting.
 You can determine which are required for the test you are running by simply running "grep KSTEST_" on it.